AnushkaGyawali/landing-pages-portfolio/README.md

 # From Brief to Browser — Landing Page Portfolio

 > A curated collection of 8 responsive landing pages built from real-world business briefs.
-> Designed with Google Stitch.
-Developed with HTML, CSS, Bootstrap 5, and JavaScript.
+> Developed with HTML, CSS, Bootstrap 5, and JavaScript.

 ---